dmt4/dill/README.md

 * kernel v4.1.11
 * pxe boot
 * isolated dhcp and key authenticated dynamic dns on private ipv4 subnet
-* nfsv4 or nbd mounter root with normal/stock initrd
+* nfs4 or nbd mounter root with normal/stock initrd
 * overlayfs mounted on /etc and /var, tmpfs on /tmp
+* the rootfs can be easily touched up offline or run with systemd-nspawn
+* host based authentication for regular users
 * pssh for flexible runs at scale
-* host based authentication for regular users
 * slurm queuing and scheduling system

 Ephemeral: